 Taking care of your canines’ canines is a vital part of their daily care, right along with exercise, brushing, and feeding.
 And while there are plenty of ready-made dog toothpastes on the market, why not DIY?
-Here’s how to make dog toothpaste quickly and safely, right at home.
+Here’s how to safely and quickly make homemade dog toothpaste.

-Making your own dog toothpaste ensures you’ll always know exactly what you’re putting in your dog’s body.
+Making your own dog toothpaste ensures you’ll always know exactly what your dog is ingesting.
 You’ll be able to tailor the ingredients to their specific needs and preferences, which can help make toothbrushing time easier for everyone and can be a necessity for dogs with allergies.

 Plus, it’s just plain fun!
 Who doesn’t love a kitchen project?
 It’s a little bit of science, a little bit of cooking, and a whole lot of love.

-For a quick refresher on dog dental care, this video of little Olive getting her teeth brushed can’t be beaten.
+For a quick refresher on dog dental care, you can’t miss this video of little Olive getting her teeth brushed.

-The key to DIY dog toothpaste is striking a balance between yummy, savory ingredients your dog will love, and mild abrasives and herbal breath fresheners that will leave their mouth kissably clean.
-Fortunately, these ingredients are often affordable, easy to find, and may even come in dog-specific versions, such as the case with coconut oil.
+The key to homemade dog toothpaste is striking a balance between yummy, savory ingredients your dog will love, and mild abrasives and herbal breath fresheners that will leave their mouth kissably clean.
+Fortunately, these ingredients are often affordable, easy to find, and may even come in dog-specific versions, such as this coconut oil.

-A lot of recipes include broth or bouillon (extra points if you DIY the broth as well!) because dogs adore the meaty flavor.
+A lot of homemade recipes include broth or bouillon (extra points if you DIY the broth too!) because dogs adore the meaty flavor.
 Coconut oil is another common ingredient that’s not only easy to get a dog to accept but is also good for maintaining a shiny, healthy coat.

-Baking soda can be used for its mildly abrasive texture, and as an odor neutralizer.
+You can use baking soda for its mildly abrasive texture and as an odor neutralizer.
 Use no more than the amount suggested below, as baking soda in excess can upset your dog’s tummy.

 You can also use mint leaves or parsley for a more herbaceous path to clean teeth.
-Cinnamon is also commonly used to freshen breath and is dog-safe.
+Cinnamon is also a dog-safe breath freshener.

 Human toothpaste contains a slew of ingredients that can be harmful to dogs.
-Bear in mind that your dog won’t spit out their toothpaste as you would, and while fluoride, foaming agents, and detergents are fine in small doses, your dog would swallow much higher than the recommended dose.
+Your dog doesn’t spit out their toothpaste as you would, and while fluoride, foaming agents, and detergents are fine in small doses, your dog would swallow much higher than the recommended dose.

 Watch Out for Xylitol

-Xylitol, a common ingredient in sugar-free formulations of just about everything, is often used in toothpaste and is extremely dangerous for dogs.
-According to the American Kennel Club, a dog’s consumption of xylitol can result in seizures and vomiting/diarrhea.
+Xylitol, a common ingredient in sugar-free formulations of just about everything, is often used in human toothpaste and is extremely dangerous for dogs.
+According to the American Kennel Club, a dog’s consumption of xylitol can result in seizures and vomiting or diarrhea.
 In extreme cases, xylitol can cause liver failure and even death.